 In fact, download our special School Supply Price Sheet, complete with all the prices at Walmart, Target, or Fred Meyer, so you can make a plan right now.
 Just enter your info below and we’ll send it straight to you inbox!

 3. Shop for non-school needs as well.

 Think about your household, business, homeschool, crafting, and gifting needs as well as your kids’ school supply list.

 I typically include what my husband and I will need over the next year for our businesses and our family — white-out, Sharpies, dry erase pens as well as items to give to others — Operation Christmas Child boxes, school supply drives, Christmas gifts, and just having extras on hand to drop by your child’s teacher to help him/her out.

 4. Shop NOW.

 Early August is when you will find the rock-bottom prices and the best selection.
-Retailers stop re-stocking most supplies mid to late August.
+Retailers stop re-stocking most supplies by the end of the month.
 If you wait until Labor Day to shop, you will be paying retail and might not even be able to find what’s on the list.

 This post may contain affiliate links.
 See the disclosure policy for more information.